guzmonne/dynamodb-graph/README.md

   });
 ```

-If you need more precision you can check out [this article](http://www.danvk.org/hex2dec.html) by [danvk](http://www.danvk.org).
-There is even an [npm module](https://www.npmjs.com/package/hex2dec) if you want to import it to your project.

 #### Query items by GSIK, sorted By Type

 To query the Node `types`, regardless of the Node `id`, we can leverage the `GSIK` indexes.
 By default, the queries will be run over every `GSIK` value, and will return a maximum of 100 items each.